The Characteristics of Deaf Culture

 Some people with profound hearing loss embrace their deafness as part of their cultural identity, and sometimes captalize the "d" in Deaf.

 Some members of the community do not consider themselves disabled and feel that they don’t need to be “fixed” by doctors through medical interventions such as cochlear implants.
 Instead, they see themselves as a part of a unique linguistic group with a distinct culture.

-Deaf people prefer to be called deaf, and dislike the term “hearing-impaired,” according to several deaf groups and agencies such as the Florida Coordinating Council for the Deaf and Hard of Hearing.
+Deaf people prefer to be called deaf, and dislike the term “hearing-impaired,” according to several deaf groups and agencies such as the National Association of the Deaf.
 The term “hearing impaired” is vague and tends to lump diverse groups such as the hard of hearing, late-deafened, and deaf into one category.
 The deaf also dislike the “impaired” label, since deaf people do not consider themselves deficient or disabled in any way.

 Deaf people also object to terms that they feel are inaccurate such as "deaf-mute," which perpetuates the myth that they cannot speak.
 Many deaf people do speak.
 They also strongly object to the term “deaf and dumb,” feeling that the term indicates a lack of intelligence.

 The deaf community is a closely-knit group who bond through time shared in schools for the deaf, deaf clubs, associations, sports organizations, religious groups, and regular social events.
 Some deaf people become active advocates for deaf rights.